nhsconnect/fgm-risk-indication-service/pages/development/development_fgm_query_v1.md

 ```
 OR the Query Response Message:

-- SHALL return a `404` **Not Found** HTTP status code on successful execution of the interaction, however no FGM flag record has been found.
+- SHALL return a `500` **Internal Server Error** HTTP status code on successful execution of the interaction, however no FGM flag record has been found.
 - SHALL return a `Bundle` of `type` message that conforms to the `spine-message-bundle-1-0` profile;
 - SHALL return a MessageHeader resource that conforms to the `spine-Response-messageheader-1-0` profile, containing:
   - The `OperationOutcome` resource which MUST conform to the `spine-operationoutcome-1-0` profile;